 The next day started with a disappointment.

-We woke up at around 2 or 3 am and drove to a dark and misty uphill path.
-From all the photos we saw online, the place we were heading to was known for its magnificent sunrise view.
-Half-asleep in the van, I wondered about how the heck the tour/driver could navigate with a 2-meter visibility while climbing up a steep road.
+We woke up at around 2 or 3 am and drove to a dark and misty uphill road.
+From the photos we saw online, the mountain we were heading to was known for its magnificent sunrise view.
+I wondered about how the driver was able to navigate the steep hill with low visibility.

 When we reached the top, we saw a couple of other vans parked.
-This was disappointment number 1.
-We really thought we had the place to ourselves but some folks had already arrived and started a bonfire.
+This was disappointment number one.
+We thought we had the place to ourselves, but someone had already arrived and started a bonfire.

-Disappointment number 2 came when we realized there was no sunrise.
+Disappointment number two came when we realized there was no sunrise.
 It was too cloudy.
 I bet we weren’t the only ones disappointed.

 Our next destination was in an orange farm known for orange-picking.
 Unfortunately for us, they ran out of oranges for people to pick.
 Great.

-Afterwards, it was time for a 2-hour morning walk.
+Afterward, it was time for a 2-hour morning hike.

-We learned our lesson the other day and got a guide from the tiny information booth.
+We learned our lesson the other day and got a guide from the information booth.

 Wait for me guys!
-I think I might get an award for slowest trekker.
-I have this huge fear of heights and this theory that my clumsiness will eventually kill me.
+I think I might get an award for being the slowest trekker.
+I have this fear of heights and this theory that my clumsiness will eventually kill me.
 Seriously dumb ways to die.

 We reached the waterfalls.
 We didn’t swim though.
 We just looked at the crowd and headed back up.

-It was exhausting and surprisingly hot but we survived the walk.
+It was exhausting and sweltering, but we survived the hike.